WTF is

 How do I get tested?

 Testing for hepatitis B is recommended for all adults 18 years and older at least once in their lifetime, during every pregnancy, and more frequently if there is ongoing risk of transmission.
-Testing for hepatitis B is done by a blood draw.
-The test results will show if antibodies are present due to previous infection, if there is a current infection, or if there is no exposure.
+Get tested if you think you’ve been exposed to hepatitis B.Ā Testing for hepatitis B is done by a blood draw.
 A healthcare provider can provide guidance about the next steps.

 Uh...